Blendify/blender-manual/trunk/blender_docs/manual/modeling/meshes/editing/vertices.rst

    | Hotkey:   :kbd:`Alt-M`

-This tool allows you to merge all selected vertices to a unique one, deleting all others.
+This tool allows you to merge all selected vertices to a unique one, dissolving all others.
 You can choose the location of the surviving vertex in the menu this tool pops up before
 executing:

 At First